Okenia rhinorma Rudman, 2007

 on their posterior faces.
 There are three processes on each side of the

 body (the anterior pair short and forward pointing) and the body is

 translucent-gray flecked with white, brown, and yellow.

-animal was found in a moderately exposed location at a depth of
+Okenia rhinorma is known from one animal found in a moderately exposed location at a depth of

 m (10-23 ft).
 It showed a nocturnal activity pattern while held.